keycloakify/keycloakify/README.md

 ( don't forget to [evaluate the code](https://github.com/garronej/keycloakify-demo-app/blob/0a6d349dba89a5702f98ba48bca6c76ac7265e1f/src/index.tsx#L15) ).
 This approach is a bit hacky as it doesn't provide type safety but it works.

+# Downloading builtin theme resource files

+Running `npx download-builtin-keycloak-theme` will let you download the themes that comes by default with a Keycloak version of your choosing.

 # Email domain whitelist

 NOTE: This have been kind of deprecated by [user attribute](#user-profile-and-frontend-form-validation) you could